 Prevent Medical Errors

 Medical errors are mistakes in health care that could have been prevented.
 They can occur in hospitals, clinics, surgery centers, doctors' offices, nursing homes, pharmacies, and your home.
 Errors can involve medicines, surgery, diagnosis, home treatment, equipment, or lab reports.
-They are often caused by a lack of good communication.
 Medical errors may result in injury or death.

 Some examples of medical errors are:

 - Having surgery done on the wrong area of the body.

 - Getting the wrong meal while in the hospital, such as a regular meal when you need a salt-free meal.